joelberkeley/spidr/tutorials/XLA: Accelerated Linear Algebra.md

 ### C++ overloading and extern

 C++ supports overloading, so functions names are always not enough to determine which function is being referred to.
 As such, names are mangled in such as way as to differentiate overload variants.
 C doesn't do this, and so it doesn't know how to use the mangled names.
-The solution is to wrap all C++ code in `extern "C" { <C++ code goes here> }`.
-This tells the compiler not to mangle names, which makes the API compatible with C.
+The solution is to give each overload a unique name and wrap all C++ code in `extern "C" { <C++ code goes here> }`.
+This tells the compiler not to mangle names.

 ### C++ classes

 C++ is object-oriented.
 It has objects and classes.
 C does not.
-Let's look at how we can make a method compatible with C. Suppose we have the following simple C++ class
+Let's look at how we can make a method on a C++ class compatible with C. Suppose we have the following simple C++ class
 ```cpp
 class Foo {
   public:
     double Bar(int x);
 }
 ```
-we can start by making the presence of the class explicit
+we can start by making the class explicit in the function signature
 ```cpp
 extern "C" {
   double Bar(Foo* foo, int x) {